 - Tennis courts

-HOA insurance also covers the board of directors.
+An HOA insurance policy also covers the board of directors.
 It protects them from the costs of liability litigation, discrimination suits, or even employee theft, providing peace of mind to the people running HOAs.

 Which Coverages Should HOA Insurance Policies Include?

 HOAs need more than just property coverage and general liability to be fully insured.
-Here’s a breakdown of the main types of coverages most will need to be secure.
+Here’s a breakdown of the main types of HOA insurance coverages most will need to be secure.

 Commercial Property Coverage